airtai/faststream/docs/docs/en/getting-started/publishing/index.md

 # Publishing Basics

-**FastStream** is broker-agnostic and easy to use, even as a client in non-FastStream applications.
+**FastStream** is broker-agnostic and easy to use, even as a client in non-**FastStream** applications.

 It offers several use cases for publishing messages:

-* Using `broker.publish``
+* Using `#!python broker.publish(...)`
-* Using a decorator
+* Using the `#!python @broker.publisher(...)` decorator
 * Using a publisher object decorator
 * Using a publisher object directly

+All of these variants have their own advantages and limitations, so you can choose what you want based on your requirements.
+Please visit the following pages for details.

+## Serialization

 **FastStream** allows you to publish any JSON-serializable messages (Python types, Pydantic models, etc.) or raw bytes.

-It automatically sets up all required headers, especially the correlation_id, which is used to trace message processing pipelines across all services.
+It automatically sets up all required headers, especially the `correlation_id`, which is used to trace message processing pipelines across all services.

+The `content-type` is a meaningfull header for **FastStream** services.
+It helps the framework serialize messages faster, selecting the right serializer based on the header.
+This header is automatically set by **FastStream** too, but you should set it up manually using other libraries to interact with **FastStream** applications.

+Content-Type can be:

+* `text/plain`
+* `application/json`
+* empty with bytes content

+By the way, you can use `application/json` for all of your messages if they are not raw bytes.
+You can even omit using any header at all, but it makes serialization slightly slower.

+## Publishing

+**FastStream** can also be used as a Broker client to send messages in other applications.
+It is quite straightforward and similar to *aiohttp* or *requests*.

+You just need to `#!python connect` your broker, and you are ready to send a message.
+Additionally, you can use *Broker* as an async context manager to establish a connection and disconnect when leaving the scope.

 To publish a message, simply set up the message content and a routing key: